The Best Pregnancy Pillows for an Amazing Night’s Sleep

 This is the largest pregnancy pillow option available and can feel like a life raft (as if you need to be literally rescued from aches and pains).
 This option isn’t necessarily the most practical, but it can be a good choice for stomach sleepers who have exhausted the alternatives.
 These often have a hole in which you can rest your pregnant belly.
 To use, simply inflate, and settle in.

 Before you buy the first thing you see marketed as the best pregnancy pillow, you’ll want to consider a few key factors:

-• Sleep position.
+Sleep position.
 Are you a side sleeper, back sleeper or stomach sleeper?
-While stomach sleepers have obvious challenges getting comfy while sleeping, back and side sleepers have different hurdles to overcome too.
+While stomach sleepers have obvious challenges getting comfy in bed, back and side sleepers have different hurdles to overcome.

-• Firmness and support.
+Firmness and support.
 Do you like firm foam or a softer fill?
 What’s going to feel best against your back or bump?
-If you’re picky about firmness—or the feel of the fabric is important to you—pay extra attention to find a pregnancy pillow that meets your needs.
+If you’re picky about firmness and density, pay extra attention to find a pregnancy pillow that meets your needs.

 Ready to start shopping?
 Somewhere on this list is the best pregnancy pillow for you.
 A good night’s sleep is waiting!

 Prepare to be blissed out by Boppy’s Total Body Pillow.
 Its C-shape cradles you from tip to toe.
 One end is for your head and neck; the other tucks between your legs to realign your hips as you sleep.
 It earns a place on our list of best pregnancy pillows because it’s soft enough to fold into any position and comes in handy during waking hours too; tuck one side behind you on the couch, and use the other end as a lap desk, for instance.
 The best part?
 Both the cotton slipcover and the inside pillow are machine-washable.
 Is it any wonder this pillow won a Best of Pregnancy award in 2022?